axelarnetwork/axelar-core/pages/dev/gmp/gas-services/refund.md

 # Refund the prepaid gas

-Sometimes, the prepaid gas amount to the payGasForContractCall or payGasForContractCallWithToken excesses the actual amount needed for relaying the call to the destination contract.
+The gas amount paid to the `payGasForContractCall` or `payGasForContractCallWithToken` could exceed the actual amount needed for relaying the message to the destination contract.

-Our relayer service automatically tracks the excess gas submitted and refunds it to the payer account.
-To do so, the executor calls the `Refund` method in the Gas Service contract.
+Our executor service automatically tracks the excess gas submitted and refunds it to the payer account.
+To do so, the service calls `Refund` method in the Gas Service contract.

 The Refund amount is calculated as follows:
 ```